XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

 Availability of Multi-Signing
 -----------------------------

-Multi-signing is built into `rippled` starting with version **0.31.0**.
+Multi-signing is built into `rippled` starting with [version 0.31.0](https://wiki.ripple.com/Rippled-0.31.0).
 Because multi-signing is a change in transaction processing, the change is due to be enabled by an **Amendment** to the Ripple Consensus Protocol.
 This Amendment must be approved by a consensus of validators showing consistent support for the feature over a period of time.
 For more information, see [Amendments](concept-amendments.html).

 If you want to test multi-signing before it becomes available in the production network, or without risking real money, you can do so by running `rippled` in [stand-alone mode](concept-stand-alone-mode.html) with the MultiSign feature enabled.
 To enable multi-signing for testing, add the following stanza to your `rippled.cfg`: